Coffea canephora: Native distribution

 C. canephora grows indigenously in Western and Central Africa from Liberia to Tanzania and south to Angola.
-It was not recognized as a species of Coffea until 1897, over a hundred years after Coffea arabica.
 It is also reportedly naturalized in Borneo, French Polynesia, Costa Rica, Nicaragua, Jamaica and the Lesser Antilles.
 In 1927 a hybrid between robusta and arabica was found in Timor.
-This strain was subsequently used to breed rust-resistant plants.
+This strain was subsequently used to breed coffee rust-resistant plants.

 Cultivation and use

 Coffee made from beans of the Coffea canephora plant has low acidity and high bitterness, often with a distinct woody and nutty taste.
 C. canephora beans, widely known by the synonym Coffea robusta, are used primarily in instant coffee, espresso, and as a filler in ground coffee blends.

 Robusta has its origins in central and western sub-Saharan Africa.
 It is easy to care for, has a greater crop yield, has almost double the amount of caffeine and more antioxidants, and is less susceptible to disease than arabica coffea.
-It represents 43% of global coffee production, with arabica constituting the remainder except for the 1.5% constituted by coffea liberica.
+It represents 43% of global coffee production, with arabica constituting the remainder except for the 1.5% constituted by Coffea liberica.

-It is mostly grown in Vietnam, where French colonists introduced it in the late 19th century, though it is also grown in India, Africa and Brazil, where it is often called conilon.
+It is mostly grown in Vietnam, where French colonists introduced it in the late 19th century, though it is also grown in India, Africa, and in Brazil, where the conilon variety is widely grown.
 In recent years, Vietnam, which produces mostly robusta, has become the world's largest exporter of robusta coffee, accounting for over 40% of the total production.
 It surpasses Brazil (25% of the world's production), Indonesia (13%), India (5%), and Uganda (5%).
 Brazil is still the biggest coffee producer in the world, producing one-third of the world's coffee, though 69% of that is C. arabica.

 Since Robusta is easier to care for and has a greater crop yield than C. arabica, it is cheaper to produce.
 Roasted robusta beans produce a strong, full-bodied coffee with a distinctive earthy flavour, but usually with more bitterness than arabica due to its pyrazine content.
-Since arabica beans are believed to have smoother taste with more acidity and a richer flavour, they are often considered superior, while the harsher robusta beans are mostly used as a filler in lower-grade coffee blends.
-However, the powerful flavour can be desirable in a blend to give it perceived "strength" and "finish", noticeably in Italian coffee culture.
+Since arabica beans are presumed to have smoother taste with more acidity and a richer flavour, they are often considered superior, while the harsher robusta beans are mostly used as a filler in lower-grade coffee blends.
+However, the powerful flavour can be desirable in a blend to give it perceived "strength" and "finish", notably in Italian coffee culture.
 Good-quality robusta beans are used in traditional Italian espresso blends, at about 10–15%, to provide a full-bodied taste and a better foam head (known as crema).
-It is also used as a stimulant, diuretic, antioxidant, antipyretic and relieves spasmodic asthma.
+It is also used as a stimulant, diuretic, antioxidant, and antipyretic and relieves spasmodic asthma.